shuaimu/rococo/README.md

 ### *News*

 A newer version has been merged into the [Janus project](https://github.com/NYU-NEWS/janus).
-This repo has been deprecated.
+This repo is deprecated.

 ### What is Rococo?